dulltz/megaconfigmap/README.md

 1. Create a pod with a special init-container which shares the volume of megaconfigmap.

 ## Quick start
+1. Install kubectl-megaconfigmap in your machine.
+1. Prepare a large file. `$ dd if=/dev/zero of=examples/2MB.dummy count=2 bs=1m`
-1. `$ kubectl megaconfigmap create <name> --from-file examples/2MB-config.json`
+1. Create a megaconfigmap. `$ kubectl megaconfigmap create <name> --from-file examples/2MB.dummy`
-1. `$ kubectl apply -f examples/pod.yaml`
+1. Apply example pod. `$ kubectl apply -f examples/pod.yaml`
-1. Login to the pod, then you can see the 2MB-config.json.
+1. Login to the pod, then you can see the 2MB.dummy. `$ kubectl exec -it megaconfigmap-demo -- ls -lh /demo/2MB.dummy`

-    ```console
-    $ kubectl exec -it megaconfigmap-example -- ls -l /data/2MB-config.json
-    ```

 ## How it works
 When you execute `kubectl megaconfigmap create`,